 In 1994, Rees Jones restored Donald Ross’s original golf course layout.
 Using the original Philip Shutze architectural drawings, the clubhouse was brought back to its 1926 design and condition.
 In 2008, an impressive addition to the Clubhouse was completed and several modifications were made to the golf course, including changing the putting surfaces from Bentgrass to Bermuda grass.

 East Lake Golf Club has been the permanent home of the TOUR Championship since 2005.
-The tournament was first played at East Lake in 1998 and has been held at East Lake 16 times since then.
+The tournament was first played at East Lake in 1998 and has been held at East Lake 18 times since then.
 The TOUR Championship is the culminating event of the PGA TOUR Playoffs for the FedEx Cup, with only the top 30 players on the points list qualifying each year.
-The 2016 TOUR Championship and FedEx Cup winner is Rory McIlroy.
+The 2018 TOUR Championship winner is Tiger Woods and the 2018 FedEx Cup winner is Justin Rose.

 In 2015, the Club announced in conjunction with Golf Channel, that it would be hosting a new annual collegiate event, the East Lake Cup.
 East Lake Cup consists of the top four men's and women's golf teams from the previous year's NCAA Championship.
 The tournament, which is broadcast live on Golf Channel, features one day of stroke play and two days of match play.